jjeanjacques10/manga-scrapper-api/README.md

 # Manga Page Scraper

 This is a simple script to scrape manga pages from a websites and save them to a folder on AWS EC2 instance.
+There is an api and a consumer, the api is a Flask app that takes a chapter from a manga and if not already scraped, send a message to the consumer SQS to scrape the pages.

 ## SQS Queue